-To get started with an graphic, click the Graphic tab (the butterfly icon) on the left-hand side of the PicMonkey Editor.
-From there you’ll find tons of options in our different graphic groups, from plain old shapes to multicolored artist-drawn confections like flowers and facial hair.
+To get started with an overlay, click the Graphics tab (the three shapes icon) on the left-hand side of the PicMonkey editor.
+From there you’ll find tons of options in our different graphic overlay groups, from plain old shapes to multicolored artist-drawn confections like flowers and facial hair.

-- To add an graphic to your design canvas or photo, just click it and it’ll appear on your image.
+- To add a graphic to your design canvas or photo, just click it and it’ll appear on your image.

 - To reposition it so that it appears where you want on the canvas, drag it into place.

 - To resize your graphic while maintaining its aspect ratio, pull its corner handles or sides to make it bigger, and push to make it smaller.

 - Use the Layers palette to control how text and graphic elements are layered in your designs.

-- Flip graphics horizontally or vertically by clicking the horizontal and vertical flip buttons in the Graphic palette.
+- Flip graphics horizontally or vertically by clicking the horizontal and vertical flip buttons in the Graphics palette.
+Rotate left or right 45-degrees at a time by clicking the rotate arrows.

 Blend modes and more